openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 \[ Note: this section to be removed before publication \]

-Algorithms indicated as MAY are not assigned a codepoint in the current state of the draft since there are not enough private/experimental code points available to cover all newly introduced public-key algorithm identifiers.
+The algorithms in this draft are not assigned a codepoint in the current state of the draft since there are not enough private/experimental code points available to cover all newly introduced public-key algorithm identifiers.

 The use of private/experimental codepoints during development are intended to be used in non-released software only, for experimentation and interop testing purposes only.
 An OpenPGP implementation MUST NOT produce a formal release using these experimental codepoints.